SomeshThakur/Yuware/README.md

 Credits :-
 1) DooMLoRD for Flashing tools and Guides
-2) AyushTyagi for Guide of Yunique
+2) AyushTyagi for Guide of Yunique and
 3) PDA net for drivers